nicolas-van/parcel-github-pages-boilerplate/README.md

 A Parcel boilerplate to automatically deploy on Github Pages using Github Actions.

-It bundles the following libraries:
+It includes the following tools and libraries:

 * [Parcel](https://parceljs.org/): The zero configuration web application bundler
 * [Babel](https://babeljs.io/): It's used implicitly by Parcel.
 Already contains a configuration for [React](https://reactjs.org/).